MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/assert-macro-assert-wassert.md

 |-------------|---------------------|
 |`assert`, `_wassert`|\<assert.h>|

-The signature of the `_assert` function is not available in a header file.
-The signature of the `_wassert` function is only available when the **NDEBUG** macro is not defined.
+The signature of the `_assert` function isn't available in a header file.
+The signature of the `_wassert` function is only available when the **NDEBUG** macro isn't defined.

 ## Example